hitchyjs/hitchyjs.org/source/extensions/routing.md

 * **purpose:**
   * (compile and) provide map of request URL patterns into selection of methods to invoke for filtering requests (_policies_) or for responding (_responders_)
 * **knowledge:**
-  * hitchy's full API incl. core, configuration and elements
+  * Hitchy's full API incl. core, configuration and elements
   * runtime options
   * collected information on current extension (incl. its folder, name, meta information and API)
 * **processing order:** dependency-based